COVID-19 CORONAVIRUS INFORMATION

 After essentially all public events were shut down for several months during the beginning of the coronavirus pandemic, Phase Three of reopening Virginia began in July.
 Under Phase Three:

 - Restaurants and retail businesses can open at 100% capacity if they ensure social distancing and enforce mask-wearing

 - Entertainment venues can open at 50% capacity, while exercise facilities can open at 75%

-- In-person gatherings are limited to 250 people
+- Both indoor and outdoor in-person gatherings are limited to 25 people

 - Masks are required in restaurants, businesses, and other indoor public places